Noaaan/MythicMetals/README.md

 ## Credits

 Hugman76, for inspiring me to use Fabric.
 Shadowclaimer, for creating Metallurgy in the first place.
 Daveleo and matpac, for creating Metallurgy Reforged 4.
-Brandcraf06, for his Blockus code, helping creating blocks, chains, and anvils for the mod.
-supersaiyansubtlety, for helping me with Mixin.
+Brandcraf06, for his Blockus code, helping creating blocks, chains, and anvils for the mod. supersaiyansubtlety, for helping me with Mixin.
 LambdAurora, for her readme on how to use Gradle.
-BoogieMonster1O1, for giving me pointers about Mixins.
-misode, for his loot table generator.
+BoogieMonster1O1, for giving me pointers about Mixins. misode, for his loot table generator.
 My friend SnifferProduct, who helped in designing the first iteration of tool stats.
-My friends Revanitez, drakath9 and Spxtreofficial who contributed to the original assets of the mod.
+My friends revanitez, drakath9, glisco and Spxtreofficial who have contributed to the original assets and supported me with the mod.
 LordDeatHunter, for his helpful scripts and direct contributions to the mod.
 Flytre, for helping with the RecipeManager Mixin.
 Spxtreofficial, for his LivingEntityMixin.
+The artists:
-Temreno and Tector, for making awesome new textures for the mod.
+DH, Temreno, Tector, Pois1x, Henchman, RGBeet, and Windy for making awesome new textures for the mod.
+Thank you to Matpac for new ingot textures!
-And a final thanks to the Fabric Project Discord, who have all been very nice and helpful while developing this mod.
+And a final thanks to the Fabric Project Discord, who have been supportive while developing this mod.

 ## Translations
 These people have helped translating the mod into different languages.
 Thank you to: